mohuma/pdsnd_github/README.md

 The project explores the bike share use in Chicago, New York City and Washington by computing a variety of descriptive statistics.

+###### User Input
+The project requires the user to input the city (Chicago, New York City or Washington), month and day of week (dow).
+Month and dow are optional; if no specific month or dow is provided, no filter is applied and output is provided for all months / days of week.

 Based on the user input, the code computes and provides the following information for one of the three cities: